Ckrenzer/Ckrenzer/README.md

 # Fun Facts
 1. My first ever line of code was written on January 27th, 2020.
 It was in R--though I started writing in Java later that week.
 I don't use Java much these days.
 R, my strongest language, was also my first!
 1. My formal computer science training was almost exclusively done in Java (and a touch of C), so most of what I know about other languages is self-taught.
-Self-taught is a bit of a misnomer--much of my knowledge comes from my knowledge of data structures and Hadley Wickham's books, among others.
+Self-taught is a bit of a misnomer--much of my knowledge comes from my knowledge of data structures and Hadley Wickham's books, among other resources.
 1. I haven't met anyone from Wisconsin.